sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 **Remarks:**

 > Validation is not supported out of the box by minimal APIs (nor is it planned).
 If you need it, consider using controllers instead.
-Alternatively you can use [FluentValidation](https://github.com/FluentValidation/FluentValidation) library.
+Alternatively you can use [FluentValidation](https://github.com/FluentValidation/FluentValidation), [MiniValidation](https://github.com/DamianEdwards/MiniValidation) or [o9d-aspnet](https://github.com/benfoster/o9d-aspnet) libraries.

 ## Structuring Your Minimal API